MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-405-Federal-Health-Insurance-Aged-Disabled/subpart-I-Determinations-Redeterminations-Reconsiderations-Appeals-Under-Original-Medicare-Part-A-Part-B/subjectgroup-ECFRac287912a9d8613-Retrospective-Appeals-Changes-Patient-Status-That-Resulted-Denial-Part-A-Coverage-Hospital-Services/section-405.934.md

 (vii) The procedures for obtaining additional information concerning the decision, such as specific provisions of the policy, manual, regulations, or other rules used in making the decision.

-(viii) If an unfavorable or partially favorable decision, information concerning an eligible parties' right to an ALJ hearing, including the applicable amount in controversy requirement and aggregation provisions and other procedures for filing a request for an ALJ hearing under § 405.936.
+(viii) If an unfavorable or partially favorable decision, information concerning an eligible party's right to an ALJ hearing, including the applicable amount in controversy requirement and aggregation provisions and other procedures for filing a request for an ALJ hearing under § 405.936.

 (ix) Any other requirements specified by CMS.